-Daytime Running Lamps (DRL) can make it easier for others to see the front of your vehicle during the day.
-Fully functional daytime running lamps are required on all vehicles first sold in Canada.
+DRL can make it easier for others to see the front of the vehicle during the day.
+Fully functional DRL are required on all vehicles first sold in Canada.

 The DRL system comes on when the following conditions are met: